mrahhal/MR.AspNetCore.Jobs/README.md

 # MR.AspNetCore.Jobs

-A lightweight inprocess background processing library for Asp.Net Core.
+A background processing library for Asp.Net Core.

 ## Overview

-A lot of the code was inspired from [Hangfire](https://github.com/HangfireIO/Hangfire) but this is a complete rewrite.
+A lot of the code was inspired from [Hangfire](https://github.com/HangfireIO/Hangfire) but this is a complete (and a more lightweight) rewrite.
 I'll refer to this library as "Jobs".

 Jobs integrates well with Asp.Net Core and its dependency injection system with the following features: